ipld/ipld/selectors/selectors.md

 > - How can we make selector combination efficient?
 (IPLD library implementations)
 > - How can we strip a dag subset from links to objects not in the subset (IPLD Transformations, user code)
 > - How can we convert one dag representation into another?
 (IPLD Transformations, user code)
-> - How can we agree with multiple other parties who will pin or send subets of a dag? (ipfs-cluster, graphsync)
+> - How can we agree with multiple other parties who will pin or send subsets of a dag? (ipfs-cluster, graphsync)

 With our problem narrowed down, we can focus on solving just that, and let all other concerns be solved elsewhere in the stack.